 During December I made a pact that I wasn’t going to accept any requests for interviews whether written or audio.
 I receive requests to be interviewed on a daily basis and I just can’t keep up my work at the same time.

-So I took the month off and simply focused on my own projects: the aforementioned podcast and overhauling the Client Connection membership to better benefit freelancers.
+So I took the month off and simply focused on my own projects: the aforementioned podcast and overhauling my course library to better benefit small business owners and freelancers.

 Total blogging income for Q3 2015 = $20,335.42

 Below is a screenshot from my GoDaddy Bookkeeping software that tracks all my income and expenses for each month.

 This makes it extremely easy to calculate quarterly taxes, and create income reports and graphs.
 It displays the total income for the fourth quarter of this year.